mjbenefiel/react-stuff/Coding_Interview/adv_js/readme.md

     - Objects are passed by reference
         - You're passing something that points to something else, as opposed to a copy of the object
         - Can't change what it points to, but can change a property of the object

+- Different Types in JS
+    - Primitives
+        - Boolean, number, string, null, undefined
+            - undefined used for uninitialized variables (ie, var a;)missing params to functions or unknown property of an object
+            - null used to indicated no value (set by a programmer)
+                - null is an actual value
+                - undefined is an actual value
+    - Non-Primitive
+        - Object

+    - typeof() will log value type
+    - typeof(null) will log as object

+    - Difference between dynamically typed / static typed language
+        - in Static Typed language like Java, we'd define string something like "String a = 'moo'" -- it can hold strings and only strings
+        - In JS, type of variable is determined dynamically at runtime (can hold string, number, etc., at any point in time)